IBS, Irritable Bowel Syndrom

 |

-What most people don’t realize about IBS is that most cases can be healed at home.
+Most people don’t know about IBS because you can treat it at home in most cases.
 While home remedies may not be quick solutions, they work for the long haul with little to no side effects.

-Here are three home remedies to help you feel a little more at ease.
+Here are three home remedies to help you feel more at ease.

 If you have IBS, fiber should be your best friend.
 It reduces constipation, makes your stools softer, and adds bulk, making them easier to pass.
 While the indigestible roughage found in fruits, vegetables, whole grains, and beans eases most IBS symptoms, a surge in consumption can cause gas and cramping.
 Instead of suffering through it, increase your fiber intake over a few weeks until you reach at least 25 mg a day.
 If gas and cramping continue to be an issue, try a fiber supplement because they’re less likely to cause unwanted side effects.